 Because we know a lot goes into keeping families moving, MOMables is always sharing ways to simplify things on the “feeding your family” front.
 Just as you will find prep-ahead tips in the weekly plans, today we’re sharing a prep-ahead tip for how you can cook ground beef in a crock-pot, for all of your meals for the week, at once.

-All you do is add however many pounds of ground beef you plan on needing for the week to your crock-pot (I have done as many as 5 lbs. at one time).
+All you do is add up to 3 pounds of ground beef to your crock-pot (I have done as many as 5 lbs. at one time).
 Break up the beef and add ¼ cup water (per pound of beef).
 Turn your crock-pot on and cook on HIGH for 2-3 hours or LOW for 4-6 hours.
 Cooking time will vary depending on how many pounds of beef you are cooking.

 During the cooking process, I stir the meat mixture occasionally to help the meat cook evenly.
 Once your meat has fully cooked, drain off the grease.
 I then divide the meat out and store in plastic bags in the refrigerator.
 Then later on in the week, when I need to add it to a casserole, sauce, etc., I just pull it out of the refrigerator and add it along with the other ingredients.
 It is a huge time saver.
 Not to mention, it means dirtying one less pan that night!